Written by Ben Goodey | 15th August 2025

 To speed things up, I recommend taking screenshots of each autocomplete and uploading them all to ChatGPT for extraction and grouping.

-When we run this exercise with clients we run a Q&A session with both the sales team and customer support teams.
+When we do this exercise with clients, we run a Q&A session with both the sales team and customer support teams.

-Here are 6 top questions from our client questionnaire:
+Here are six top questions from our client questionnaire:

 Now you’ve gathered your questions, it’s time to see how LLMs answer them and fix up the answers.